 Becoming a Lawyer

-For those who start at a large firm with 700 lawyers or more, the average starting salary is $160,000, according to a survey conducted by the National Association for Law Placement.
-These lucky lawyers may be able to pay back their student loans relatively quickly, especially if they work at a firm that awards bonuses.
+For those who start at a large firm with 700 lawyers or more, commonly known as “big law”, the average starting salary is $190,000, according to a survey conducted by the National Association for Law Placement.
+If you stay at one of these firms for more than one year, you can expect that salary to increase each year that you stick around.
+These lawyers may be able to pay back their student loans relatively quickly, especially if they work at a firm that awards bonuses.

-Other lawyers take advantage of Public Service Loan Forgiveness, a program that offers debt forgiveness for lawyers who practice public interest law.
+Other lawyers take advantage of Public Service Loan Forgiveness.
+This is a program that offers debt forgiveness for lawyers who practice public interest law.
 Some law schools run their own version of debt repayment for graduates who take public-interest jobs.

 But there are also lawyers who express doubt that they will ever be able to pay back what they owe.
 Not everyone who graduates from law school gets a job with a six-figure salary – or any job at all.
 And if you live in an expensive city or are supporting other members of your family, it could be hard to put a big chunk of even a hefty salary toward paying off debt.